 Students may make calls only during free periods and lunch.
 Cell phones used inappropriately are subject to confiscation and will be held in the office until the end of the school day.
+In the event of repeated inappropriate use of cellphones or other devices these may be confiscated and returned only to parents.
 Cell phones may be collected before exams.